VersesTech/helm-charts/charts/genius-core/README.md

 ### Authentication
 Authentication to Genius Core can be configured by setting variables to point to an existing OIDC provider.
 The following parameters in the values file:
+- `auth.jwksUri`: JWKS URI for your auth provider
 - `auth.defaultProvider`: Name of your auth provider
 - `auth.initialAdminUserId`: The `sub` claim from the initial admin user's auth token/id token.